Skip To Main Content

 Work station with laptop and equipment.

 Each year, hundreds of teams in the Texas A&M University College of Engineering participate in senior capstone projects as part of the degree requirements for their major.
-Senior capstone projects allow students to collaborate on team projects sponsored by industry, government agencies and others.
-They apply their knowledge and skills to develop design solutions that meet sponsor requirements.
+Senior capstones allow students to collaborate on team projects sponsored by industry, government agencies and others.
+The students apply their knowledge and skills to develop design solutions that meet sponsor requirements.

 Each capstone project is assigned to a team of four to six engineering seniors.
 The team has access to the SuSu and Mark A. Fischer '72 Engineering Design Center, a 60,000-square-foot state-of-the-art facility.
-The center features a fabrication center (including a CNC, mills and lathes), a prototype center (various types of 3D printers, PCD board milling, reflow and surface mount soldering), a parts library, and access to experienced staff.
+The center features a fabrication facility including computer numeric control (CNC) mills and lathes, a prototype center with various types of 3D printers and polycrystalline diamond (PCD) board milling, reflow and surface mount soldering, a parts library, and access to experienced staff.

-Capstone projects may be one or two semesters, depending on the major.
-Project deliverables may include conceptual designs, engineering analysis studies, hardware/software prototypes and test data.
+Capstone projects may take one or two semesters, depending on the major.
+Project deliverables can include conceptual designs, engineering analysis studies, hardware or software prototypes and test data.

 Benefits to Industry

-Benefits to industry members of participating in our senior capstone projects include that they:
+Benefits to industry members participating in capstone projects include:

-• Get innovative design concepts to existing problems.
+• Getting innovative design concepts to existing problems.

-• Get quality technical work from a team of senior undergraduate students.
+• Getting quality technical work from a team of senior undergraduate students.

-• Evaluate a student team for potential future hires.
+• Evaluating a student team for potential future hires.

-• Raise company awareness within the engineering industry.
+• Raising company awareness within the engineering industry.

-• Showcase a project at the annual Engineering Project Showcase.
+• Showcasing a project at the annual Engineering Project Showcase.

 Texas A&M University offers several contractual options to accommodate industry needs for confidentiality, intellectual property and deliverables.

-If you are interested in opportunities for sponsoring a capstone project, please contact the office of Industry and Nonprofit Partnerships at inp@tamu.edu.
+If you are interested in opportunities to sponsor a capstone project, please contact the Industry and Nonprofit Partnerships office at inp@tamu.edu.

 Departmental Capstone Designs